Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 <a href="./HW_Emulation/README.md#Performance-of-the-AI-Engine-Using-the-Hardware-Emulation-Results">Performance of the AI Engine Using Hardware Emulation Results</a>
 </td>
 <td>
-This section profiles the system for hardware emulation and compares the throughput of the AI Engine design in hardware emulation with the throughput in a AI Engine simulation.
+Profiles the system for hardware emulation and compares the throughput of the AI Engine design in hardware emulation with the throughput in a AI Engine simulation.
 </td>
 </tr>